Position in the ranking is based on each scientist’s D-index using data compiled from Microsoft Graph

-publications for top scientists in Eindhoven University of Technology is 4,478 with the
+publications for the best scientists in Eindhoven University of Technology is 3,867 with the

 Eindhoven University of Technology (TU/e) is a public technical university in Eindhoven, Netherlands established by the Dutch government in 1956, a second initiative of its kind in the country.
 It offers courses in engineering and applied sciences, as well as doctoral programs and honors programs.
 The institute is also active in various research fields across pure and applied sciences.
 It envisions lending social relevance to engineering education.